Domoconnor/orange-corpus/12_Sketches.md

 <br>

 ![sketch 6](Images/Sketch%20Images/Jack_1.png)

+	Sketch 6 - Simple daily bar chart view

 ![sketch 7](Images/Sketch%20Images/Jack_2.png)

+	Sketch 7 - Clock display.
+This is a more novel approach to data visualisation, and uses a clock to plot sound averages as segments.

 ![sketch 8](Images/Sketch%20Images/Jack_3.png)

+	Sketch 8 - Monthly sound average view.

 ![sketch 9](Images/Sketch%20Images/Jack_4.png)

+	Sketch 9 - Side by side view of critical noise periods against normal periods.

 ![sketch 10](Images/Sketch%20Images/Jack_5.png)

+	Sketch 10 - Interchangeable bar chart and line graph view.
+Offers two different views of data, which can be altered according to user preference.

 ![sketch 11](Images/Sketch%20Images/Jack_6.png)

+	Sketch 11 - Line graph plot of average noise, current noise, and previous month's average.

 ![sketch 12](Images/Sketch%20Images/Jack_7.png)

+	Sketch 12 - Histogram view of normal sound levels vs current sound levels.

 ![sketch 13](Images/Sketch%20Images/Jack_8.png)

+	Sketch 13 - Heatmap view - another novel form of visualisation, this is a map of Orange street which is coloured according to noise "hotspots".
+Used to provide granularity between quieter and noisier areas, and pinpoint disturbances.

 ![sketch 14](Images/Sketch%20Images/Jack_9.png)

+	Sketch 14 - Line graph and colour coded display - intended to establish sound "thresholds", which clearly indicate to the user when the noise level has crossed a certain boundary.

 ![sketch 15](Images/Sketch%20Images/Jack_10.png)

+	Sketch 15 - Calendar view - A combination of the clock view with a daily/weekly/monthly comparison chart.

 <br>